- Trading Platform

 For margin trading, customers will have a varying interest rate on the loans they have opened through Huobi.
 Similar to the spot trading platform, the interest rate is tiered into different levels, and are as follows:

 VIP accounts have different interest rates, and are outlined as follows:

 The Futures contract trading platform offered by Huobi has different fees, also based on a Maker/Taker model:

 Just like the other platforms offered through Huobi, Futures accounts can have VIP status dependent upon the amount of volume traded over a 30-day period.
 These accounts experience different fee rates:

-Huobi Customer Service & Resources
+Huobi Customer Service And Resources

 For customers experiencing issues or contemplating questions, Huobi has made sure that plenty of resources are available for assistance.
 The platform offers a wide range of commonly found questions and answers relating to the various segments of the platform in their Help Center.
 Articles and press releases can also be found in this resource.

 A live chat feature is also available to assist any customer at any given moment in time, should their answer not be found in the Help Center.

 Huobi also has an official blog, featuring important press releases and news articles relating to Huobi.
 A live ticker trails the top of the window to continually inform readers of the current prices.
 Weekly and Monthly Report can be accessed here, as well as information about upcoming events.

 The exchange is also highly active on various social media websites and cryptocurrency informational sites, including: Youtube; Telegram; Facebook; Reddit; Twitter; Instagram; CoinMarketCap; Weibo; Medium; CoinGecko; and LinkedIn.